quantleaf/query/API.md

 *concurrencySize (Optional)*

 This value indicates how many schemas can be searched at once.
 What this means is that if this value is *2* then all possible pairs of schemas are evaluated where common fields exist.
-This pairs are then treated as a new schema, which can be queried upon.
+These pairs are then treated as a new schema, which can be queried upon.
+If this value is *3* then all pairs and triplets are evaluated and so on.

 Default value is 1 (no concurrency).
 A value of -1 indicates that the concurrency value is set to be equal to the amount of schemas (all possible schema combinations are found).